GabrielZoroaster/Domite/readme.md

 **Description:**
 This method filters the current iterator and returns a new iterator containing only the nodes that match the specified selector.
 The returned iterator can be used for further operations on the filtered elements.

 ---

+### matchText(pattern)

+**Parameters:**
+- `pattern` (string | RegExp): The pattern to match against the text content of the selected elements.
+A string will be treated as a literal match, while a regular expression allows for more flexible pattern matching.

+**Returns:**
+- `NodeIterator`: Returns a `NodeIterator` that allows iterating over the elements whose text content matches the given pattern.

+**Description:**
+The `matchText(pattern)` method filters the selected elements based on whether their text content matches the provided `pattern`.
+It supports both exact string matching and regular expression matching.
+The method returns a `NodeIterator`, which can be used to iterate over the matching elements.

+---

+### matchHTML(pattern)

+**Parameters:**
+- `pattern` (string | RegExp): The pattern to match against the HTML content of the selected elements.
+A string will be treated as a literal match, while a regular expression allows for more flexible pattern matching.

+**Returns:**
+- `NodeIterator`: Returns a `NodeIterator` that allows iterating over the elements whose HTML content matches the given pattern.

+**Description:**
+The `matchHTML(pattern)` method filters the selected elements based on whether their HTML content matches the provided `pattern`.
+It supports both exact string matching and regular expression matching.
+The method returns a `NodeIterator`, which can be used to iterate over the matching elements.

+---